Banoffee Pie

 - 300 ml heavy cream

-- 2 tablespoons sugar
+- 2 tbsp powdered sugar

-- Grated chocolate for garnish
+- Grated chocolate or cocoa powder for topping

 Instructions